 Hormone fluctuations are often the root cause of bloating and the blame can be laid at the feet of our estrogen levels as they go through the highs and lows of perimenopause.

-According to Medical News Today bloating can also be due to the changes in the gastrointestinal tract due to the changes of menopause.
+According to Medical News Today bloating can also be caused by changes in the gastrointestinal tract and:

 - A change in diet or appetite